 2. Mansfield has the Carrousel District

-Fifteen years ago, I never would have suggested you visit the Carrousel District unless it was to ride the carrousel.
+Twenty years ago, I never would have suggested you visit the Carrousel District unless it was to ride the carrousel (not spelled wrong- this is how we spell carousel around here).
 There just wasn’t much there.
 Now you can shop for antiques, grab a bite to eat, or if you’re with your family and have small children, check out the Little Buckeye Children’s Museum.

-If you’re traveling with adults or as a couple, check out the Phoenix Brewing Company, a former funeral home and mortuary, for a craft beer tasting (flights are served in a wooden coffin) or sample wines at the Cypress Hill Winery on the lower level of Hudson and Essex.
-If you like sweet wines, I suggest you try one of the Rose.
+If you’re with adults or as a couple, check out the Phoenix Brewing Company, a former funeral home and mortuary, for a craft beer tasting (flights are served in a wooden coffin) or sample wines at the Cypress Hill Winery on the lower level of Hudson and Essex.
+If you like sweet wines, I suggest you try a Rose.
 Yum!

 Stroll the area during the day or visit during one of the evening shop hops on the first Friday of the month when they resume.